How to Tighten Loose Skin After Weight Loss

 As you lose fat and your loose skin begins to appear, the first rule is: don’t panic!
 Because it is a living organ, your skin will slowly return to a shape that fits your new body.
 But since that process can take up to two years, here are steps you can take to make your skin tighten more quickly:

-Tip #1: Don’t Lose Weight Too Quickly
+Tip #1: Lose Weight at a Healthy Pace

 Crash diets and excessive amounts of time spent exercising can rapidly shed both muscle and fat, resulting in a double-whammy on your skin--the supportive underlying muscular structure that holds skin against your body is lost, as is the fat that keeps the skin stretched out.